GluuFederation/docs-ce-prod/3.0.1/source/integration/saas/aws.md

 ![Image](../../img/integration/AWS_verify_provider_information.png)

  - Create

 ### Create AWS Role
 Create a role with the permissions you want to give people.
 You can set out-of-the-box or custom policies for the new AWS Role.
 For example, you could have roles like `admin`, `power` and/or `read only` with the appropriate policies attached.
 Check the [AWS docs](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) if you have questions about AWS Roles.

 Follow these steps to create an AWS role:

- - Click on 'Create new role'
+ - Click on `Create new role`
  - Select role type:
-    - 'Role for identity provider access'
+    - `Role for identity provider access`
-    - Select 'Grant Web Single Sign-On (WebSSO) access to SAML provider
+    - Select `Grant Web Single Sign-On (WebSSO) access to SAML provider`
  - Verify Role trust:

 ```